 Operating Change Management: GoodData vs Power BI

 Power BI offers automation only for a single-tenant solution, stating that managing many artifacts at scale can be too complex.
 Power BI only offers an automated copy of a single report for multiple tenants via dynamic binding, omitting the remaining aspects of strong governance.
 Instead, Power BI advises introducing workspace retention policies for user-specific content to manage the content’s flow and deletion when necessary.

-This is unlike GoodData, which offers unique and strong governance capabilities through its lifecycle management (LCM) functionality.
+This is unlike GoodData, which offers unique and strong governance capabilities and version control through its lifecycle management (LCM) functionality.
 A reusable solution to operating change management for multiple customer segments in a secure manner should be one of the main pillars of embedded and distributed analytics.
 It ensures your data analytics is provisioned, versioned, and released to production in an automated way.
 When it comes to the management of workspaces and their updates — a unit in which a user group is located — you can easily create copies of workspaces containing the same metadata (dashboards, LDM, etc.) while displaying data specific to that particular user group.
 Meaning that end users will still be able to create their own metrics, custom visualizations, and so on, but without breaking the dashboards that were provided to them via LCM.
 In addition, LCM can also be used for automated provisioning and de-provisioning of individual end-users and user groups, making the management of new and old customers safe and secure.

 Lifecycle management diagram